vriveraPeersyst/NEARM-DEFI_BOT/README.md

 # near-defi-bot

 Discord bot for NEARMobile DeFi stats (liquidity pools, lending/borrowing APRs, etc.)
-Posts a TL;DR of TVL, 24 h volume, and top pools to a designated channel and keeps it updated.
+Posts a TL;DR of TVL, 24h volume, and top pools (by TVL, volume, and APY) to a designated channel and keeps it updated every 30 minutes.

 ---

 ## 🚀 Features

-- Fetches global stats (TVL & 24 h volume) from Ref Finance
+- Fetches global stats (TVL & 24h volume) from Ref Finance
-- Retrieves top-N liquidity pools by TVL
+- Retrieves top-N liquidity pools by TVL, 24h volume & APY
 - Posts a rich Markdown TL;DR in a pinned message
 - Automatically edits the pinned message on updates or bot restarts
+- Simple cron-based refresh every 30 minutes
 - Easy to extend with new modules (lending, borrowing, etc.)
-- Runs under PM2 or Docker

 ---